What makes the Saint Stephen’s curriculum unique?

 Do you provide a lunch service?

 Our lunch program is run by a paid staff member and parent volunteers.
 It is one of the most popular ways our parents give of their time.
-Students in the Lower and Intermediate schools can bring their lunch or choose from a healthy menu by ordering online.
-In Middle School, students can pre-order or go to the “lunch limo” where they can order from the day’s menu using a cashless system that requires money to be credited to each student account.
+Students in the Lower and Intermediate Schools can bring their lunch or choose from a healthy menu by ordering online.
+In Middle and Upper Schools, students can pre-order from the day’s menu using a cashless system that requires money to be credited to each student account.
 While we do not have a traditional cafeteria, on most days our students enjoy lunch outside on picnic tables surrounded by the natural beauty of our campus.

 Do Saint Stephen’s students wear uniforms?